Brother Joko Widodo clandestinely classified articles 35 and 32 of the ITE law, only to criminalize academics and activists? - ExBulletin

 Frankly, the writer is enough fed up with all the game and the game (read: LIES) Brother Jokowi.
 Imagine, he said on several occasions that he felt that he felt, feeling slander, police reported.

-When the metro police report (30/4/2025), he also confessed again, said he was excited and slandered.
+During the report of the metropolitan police (30/4), he also confessed, said he was shocked and slandered.
 Due to the complaint offense, his brother Jokowi then pointed out to the police.

-Yesterday (6/5/2025), brother Jokowi again claimed to feel “insulted Sehina-Hinnya, lowering as low as possible”, when he was interviewed by the media of his home (solo).
+Yesterday (6/5), brother Jokowi again claimed to feel “insulted Sehaina-Hinya, lowering as low as possible”, when he was interviewed by the media of his home (solo).
 But, what are the facts of the police report made by Brother Jokowi?

 When the clarification invitation was published at one of our customers Rizal Fadilah, SH, the letter from the metropolitan police of Jakarta was based on a police report made by brother Joko Widodo.
 Then, is the reported article only linked to pollution and slander?